Compared & Ranked

 Step Counter Accuracy: Phone vs Smartwatch

 Where you carry your device matters more than which app you use.
-Here's what our testing revealed:
+Use these ranges as a practical expectation, not a lab guarantee:

 Device PositionAccuracy RangeWhy